jlessner/specman/readme.md

 ### Change tracking ###
 The yellow highlighting in the screenshot above indicates changes which were made in change mode.
 Similar to Microsoft Word, e.g. deleting text in change mode does not actually cause the text do disappear but displayed as crossed out with a yellow background as if someone had marked the section with a text marker.
 Changes in a model can therefore immediately recognized by everybody.

+Folding up a struktured step which includes changee marks will cause the unfold-button beside the step number to be displayed with a yellow background.
+I.e. even if details are hidden, it is still visible that there are changes in the folded up section.